 Question #57

-A the minimum wage is not indexed to inflation.
+A the minimum wage is indexed to inflation.

-B federal income taxes inevitably become more regressive over time.
+B federal income taxes inevitably become more progressive over time.

-D the minimum wage is indexed to inflation.
+C the minimum wage is not indexed to inflation.

 Question #58

-C both the federal government and the state governments sought to promote full employment.
+C neither the federal government nor the state governments sought to promote full employment.

 D only the federal government sought to promote full employment.